 Let's take an example; Boost AeroSpace and Dassault Systems launched a collaboration platform that serves as a common workspace for manufacturing and design collaboration and is available as a service on a private cloud.
 It manages all the tricky tasks of exchanging product and production data among multiple partners.

 The Universal Robots chief technology officer and co-founder, explained, "Industry 5.0 will make the factory a place where creative people can come and work, to create a more personalized and human experience for workers and their customers."
-By connecting how machine and man work together, estimates say that Industry 5.0 will mean that over 60% of manufacturing, logistics and supply chains, agri-farming, and the mining and oil and gas sectors will employ chief robotics officers by 2025.
+By connecting how machines and man work together, estimates say that Industry 5.0 will mean that over 60% of manufacturing, logistics and supply chains, agri-farming, and the mining and oil and gas sectors will employ chief robotics officers by 2025.

 Therefore, it can be said that Industry 4.0 is more than just technology.
 It is about making fundamental changes in how manufacturing is done.
 There are new manufacturing industries and new manufacturing processes to go along with all the latest technology.
-It is about doing new things, creating new products and providing capabilities that didn't exist anywhere just a few years ago.
+It is about doing new things, creating new products, and providing capabilities that didn't exist anywhere just a few years ago.